-High attendance at work is crucial for the effective operation of the Council's services.
-The Managing Sickness Absence Policy covers all employees and ensures a fair and consistent approach in dealing with absences from work.
+High attendance at work is crucial for the effective operation of our services.
+The Managing sickness absence policy covers all employees and ensures a fair and consistent approach in dealing with absences from work.

 Managers have direct responsibility for managing sickness absence, whilst employees must follow certain procedures to be entitled to Occupational Sickness Allowance and Statutory Sick Pay.
 Entitlements are in accordance with the national conditions.

 In order to recognise the loyalty, commitment and contribution to service provision of employees with continuous long service with Falkirk Council (and its predecessor Authorities of Falkirk District Council or Central Regional Council), we will make the following awards:

 If you qualify for this, you will receive a letter in the year that you achieve the milestone and this will tell you more about the voucher and when you will receive it.
 This is normally the following January.

 As defined by employment legislation, the minimum periods of notice the Authority must provide an employee on termination of contract are:

 |Up to 1 month